JakeGillatt/IaC/README.md

     apt: pkg=npm state=present
 ```
+3. Save the file
+4. Transfer the app files to the web vm with `scp -r C:/Users/J4k3_/Documents/"SPARTA GLOBAL"/Virtualisation/app vagrant@192.168.33.10:/home/vagrant`
-3. Save the file and use `sudo ansible-playbook install-nodejs-playbook.yml` to launch the playbook
+5. Use `sudo ansible-playbook install-nodejs-playbook.yml` to launch the playbook
 - nodejs will now be installed along with its dependancies

 #